Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    some of the components might fail.

-   This document provides the specification for establishing these inter-operability points.
+   This document provides the specification for establishing these interoperability points.
    The approaches are based on known standardized
    technologies that have been tested and deployed
    in several large scale streaming
    deployments.
 Two key workflows have been
    identified for which two different media
-   ingest profiles will be detailed.
+   ingest interfaces will be detailed.
+The two interfaces share common protocol and underlying common media format.

    In a first workflow for CMAF ingest,
    CMAF ingest, encoded media is ingested